 - a.
 The proposed project would not involve the transport of hazardous materials other than those small amounts utilized in typical winery operations.
-A Business Plan would be filed with the Environmental Health Division should hazardous materials reach reportable levels.
+A business plan would be filed with the Environmental Health Division should hazardous materials reach reportable levels.
 Impacts would be less than significant. - b.
 Hazardous materials such as diesel, maintenance fluids, and paints would be used onsite during construction.
 Should they be stored onsite, these materials would be stored in secure locations to reduce the potential for upset or accident conditions.
 The proposed project consists of a new winery that would not be expected to use any substantial quantities of hazardous materials.
 Therefore, it would not be reasonably foreseeable for the proposed project to create upset or accident conditions that involve the release of hazardous materials into the environments.
 Impacts would be less than significant. - c.
-There are no schools located within one-quarter mile from the proposed winery buildings.
-According to Google Earth, the nearest school to the project site is Yountville Elementary School, located approximately 4.3 miles to the east.
+There are no schools located within one-quarter mile from the existing winery building.
+According to Google Earth, the nearest school to the project site is Robert Lewis Stevenson Middle School, located approximately 2.7 miles to the southeast.
 No impacts would occur. - d.
 Based on a search of the California Department of Toxic Substances Control database, the project site does not contain any known EPA National Priority List sites, State response sites, voluntary cleanup sites, or any school cleanup sites.
 No impact would occur as the project site is not on any known list of hazardous materials sites. - e.
 No impact would occur as the project site is not located within an airport land use plan. - f.
 No impact would occur as the project site is not located within the vicinity of any private airports. - g.
-The proposed project's access driveway would meet Napa County Road and Street Standards.
-Therefore, the proposed winery would not obstruct emergency vehicle access.
-The project has been reviewed by the County Fire Department and Engineering Services Division and found acceptable, as conditioned. - h.
+The proposed access driveway improvements and on-site circulation configuration meets Napa County Road and Street Standards except for two segments (width) and two locations (turning radius) of the existing driveway.
+The project includes a request for an exception to the Napa County Road and Street Standards (RSS).
+This request proposes an exception to the State Responsibility Area Fire Safe Regulations for the road segment from the Bale Grist Mill gate to Stony Hill Vineyard driveway (Segment B) and for the road segment from the fork in the road to the subject site entrance gates (Segment C) to permit a width of approximately 10 feet.
+The RSS exception also proposes a turning radius of less than 50 feet at two locations in Segments B and C (STA 24+00 and 29+00).
+The RSS exception has been requested to preserve mature native trees on steeply sloping hillsides, minimize the need for grading on steep slopes, and to abide by the limitations of the existing access easement on State Park property.
+The Napa County RSS require that private access driveways serving winery uses provide two 10-foot wide travel lanes (20 feet total) 22 feet of horizontal clearance, 15 feet of vertical clearance, 50 foot minimum inside turning radius and a maximum 16 percent longitudinal slope.
+The project has been reviewed by the County Fire Department and Engineering Services Division and found acceptable, as conditioned.
+Therefore, the proposed winery would not obstruct emergency vehicle access and impacts would be less than significant.

+h.
 The project would not increase exposure of people and/or structures to a significant loss, injury or death involving wild land fires.
-The project site is located less than one half mile from a Dry Creek -Lokoya Volunteer Fire Department station and was utilized as a Cal Fire staging area during the Nuns Fire of October 2017.
+The proposed driveway improvements would provide adequate access to the St. Helena Highway.
 The project would comply with current California Department of Forestry and California Building Code requirements for fire safety.
 Impacts would be less than significant.